Adelina Patti

-Adelina Patti (19 February 1843 – 27 September 1919) was an Italian 19th-century opera singer, earning huge fees at the height of her career in the music capitals of Europe and America.
+Adelina Patti (19 February 1843 – 27 September 1919) was a Spanish-Italian opera singer.
+At the height of her career, she was earning huge fees performing in the music capitals of Europe and America.
 She first sang in public as a child in 1851, and gave her last performance before an audience in 1914.
-Along with her near contemporaries Jenny Lind and Thérèse Tietjens, Patti remains one of the most famous sopranos in history, owing to the purity and beauty of her lyrical voice and the unmatched quality of her bel canto technique.
+Along with her near contemporaries Jenny Lind and Christina Nilsson, Patti remains one of the most famous sopranos in history, owing to the purity and beauty of her lyrical voice and the unmatched quality of her bel canto technique.

 The composer Giuseppe Verdi, writing in 1877, described her as being perhaps the finest singer who had ever lived and a "stupendous artist".
 Verdi's admiration for Patti's talent was shared by numerous music critics and social commentators of her era.

 Biography

 She was born Adela Juana Maria Patti, in Madrid, the youngest child of tenor Salvatore Patti (1800–1869) and soprano Caterina Barilli (died 1870).
 Her Italian parents were working in Spain, at the time of her birth.
 Because her father came from Sicily, Patti was born a subject of the King of the Two Sicilies.
 She later carried a French passport, as her first two husbands were French.

 Her sisters Amalia and Carlotta Patti were also singers.
 Her brother Carlo Patti was a violinist who married actress Effie Germon.
 In her childhood, the family moved to New York City.
 Patti grew up in the Wakefield section of the Bronx, where her family's home remains standing.
 Patti sang professionally from childhood, and developed into a coloratura soprano with perfectly equalized vocal registers and a surprisingly warm, satiny tone.
 Patti learned how to sing and gained understanding of voice technique from her brother-in-law Maurice Strakosch, who was a musician and impresario.